maitrinh62235/maitrinhportfolio/README.md

 ---

-### 🎯 Head of Media Team – Vietnamese Students’ Association
+### 🎯 Head of Media Team – The Associated Organ of Vietnamese Students’ Association, Faculty of Information Systems
 📍 *2021 – 2023*

 - Led social media and branding strategy; increased engagement by **90%** and event attendance by **70%**.